Michael Nicoll Yahgulanaas: Early life

-As a child, Yahgulanaas was an avid comic book reader and cartoonist.
-A prolific young artist, he soon covered the walls and ceilings of his bedroom with drawings.
+As a young artist, he covered the walls and ceilings of his bedroom with drawings.

+He is the eldest grandson of 7laanaas Auu Gala, Oliver Adams who was the Hereditary Chief of Massett.
+The presence and status of the Arts in this community were important influences.

 At age 22, he began to direct his artistic endeavors outward, to effect change in the community and in relation to broader movements of environmental activism.

 Art career

 Training

-In 1978, Yahgulanaas his formal training in the classical forms of Haida art.
+In 1978, Yahgulanaas began his formal training in the classical forms of Haida art; Yahgulanaas became a full-time artist after several decades working to protect the biocultural diversity of Haida Gwaii.

 Haida manga

-While Yahgulanaas trained under master carvers, his brief exposure to Chinese brush techniques with Cai Ben Kwan encouraged a departure from the typical expressions of the Haida art form and the development of a new genre of narrative art called "Haida manga."
+While Yahgulanaas trained under master carvers, his brief exposure to Chinese brush techniques with Cantonese artist Cai Ben Kwan in the 1990s encouraged a departure from the typical expressions of the Haida art form and the development of a new genre of narrative art called "Haida manga".

 Haida Manga blends Pacific Northwest Indigenous iconographies and framelines with the graphic dynamism of Asian manga.
-Haida Manga is committed to hybridity as a positive force that opens a third space for critical engagement.
-It offers an empowering and playful way of viewing and engaging with social issues as it seeks participation, dialogue, reflection, and action.
+Haida Manga is committed to hybridity as a force that opens a third space for critical engagement.
+It offers a way of viewing and engaging with social issues as it seeks participation, dialogue, reflection, and action.

 Sculpture

-Yahgulanaas's works in metal include commissions from the British Museum (2010), The City of Vancouver (2011) and the 2010 Winter Olympics organizing committee.
-In 2015, his sculpture Sei, depicting a sei whale, was unveiled at the Vancouver International Airport.
-In January 2016, his sculpture Yelthadaas from the Coppers From the Hood series joined the permanent collection at the Metropolitan Museum of Art in New York City.
-This work was put on display in 2017.
-The piece hangs in Gallery 399, between the Modern and Contemporary Art wing and the Rockefeller Wing, where contemporary art borders Indigenous art.
+Yahgulanaas's works in metal include commissions from the British Museum (2010).
+As of September 2026 the British Musuem London continues to exhibit their Yahgulanaas sculpture on the main floor gallery.
+The City of Vancouver (2011) commissioned what is their largest public art sculpture installed at the intersection of Knight and 33ed streets.
+The 2010 Winter Olympics commissioned a work and installed it on the grounds of the University of British Columbia at the entrance to the Thunderbird stadium.
+In 2015, the Yahgulanaas sculpture Sei, a 12 ton stainless sculpture depicting a sei whale, was unveiled at the Vancouver International Airport.
+In January 2016, the platinum leafed Yaris car hood Yelthadaas from the Coppers From the Hood series joined the permanent collection at the Metropolitan Museum of Art in New York City.
+This work was put on display in 2017 and was hung in Gallery 399, between the Modern and Contemporary Art wing and the Rockefeller Wing, where contemporary art borders Indigenous art.